Work, Energy, and Power notes

 Case Study: Electric Vehicle Efficiency

-- Chemical energy in batteries is converted to electrical energy
+- Chemical energy in batteries is converted to electrical energy.

 Frequently Asked Questions